bnjns/rich-slack-statuses/readme.md

 |:---------------------|:------:|:--------:|:---------|:-----------------------------------------------------------------------------------|
 | `GOOGLE_CREDENTIALS` |  JSON  |    N     | N/A      | The JSON credentials of the GCP service account, if reading from Google.           |

-Alternatively, you can place the JSON credentials in a `gcp-credentials.json` file, in the root of the app (or `src` if running locally).
+Alternatively, you can place the JSON credentials in a `gcp-credentials.json` file, in the root of the app.

-## 🔧 Running the tests
+###  Running the tests

 Simply run the tests using the yarn script: